Dave Hill (politician): Politics

 In 1961, Dave Hill joined the Labour Party and became Chair of Brighton Young Socialists.
 In 2005, after 44 years of active membership, he left the Labour Party and joined the International Socialist Group (which later merged into Socialist Resistance), and the Respect Party.
 He left Socialist Resistance in 2014 and joined the Independent Socialist Network, an organisation within the Trade Unionist and Socialist Coalition (TUSC), for whom he has fought local and parliamentary elections, and was a member of Left Unity.
-He applied, unsuccessfully, to rejoin the Labour Party in July 2016 as part of the influx of socialists into the Labour Party to support the left-wing leadership of Jeremy Corbyn and, after appeal, was re-admitted to Labour in 2018.
-He is now a member of the National Organising Group of the Labour Left Alliance, and a member of Anti-Capitalist Resistance.
+He unsuccessfully applied to rejoin the Labour Party in July 2016 as part of the influx of socialists into the Labour Party to support the left-wing leadership of Jeremy Corbyn and, after an appeal, was re-admitted to Labour in 2018.
+He is now a member of the National Organising Group of the Labour Left Alliance, of the Socialist Labour Network, and the Campaign for a Mass Workers Party.
 Following the suspension of Jeremy Corbyn from the Labour Party in October 2020, Dave Hill once again resigned from the Labour Party.

 Local politics

 As a Labour Party member, Hill was an elected East Sussex County Councillor between 1981–1989 and in the mid-1980s, became Labour Group Leader on East Sussex County Council.
 He was also a Brighton Borough Councillor during 1975–76 and again during 1979–83.
-From the beginning of the Thatcher years Hill became more radicalised and opposed what he saw as the increasingly rightward drift in the local and national Labour Party.
+From the beginning of the Thatcher years, Hill became more radicalized and opposed what he saw as the increasingly rightward drift in the local and national Labour Party.
 In 1988, Hill announced he was leaving Labour electoral politics.
-He rejoined, briefly, 2018 to 2020, to support Jeremy Corbyn's leadership of the Labour Party.
+He briefly rejoined from 2018 to 2020 to support Jeremy Corbyn's leadership of the Labour Party.